jasoncampbelldev/ampTo11/README.md

 - Add Database fields and entries.
 - Order the database by a field.
-- URL is added automatically and doesn't allow duplicates. (this can be deleted and readded)
+- The field "url" is added automatically and doesn't allow duplicates. (this can be deleted and readded)

 ## Database Add Entry